 Staffing is a huge problem at the moment, so the delegates were delighted to learn that they could introduce technology into their kitchens that could be managed remotely via an app on their mobile phones to keep an eye on their cooking processes when not at the restaurant.

 The next generation and training British chefs to cook Asian food was overwhelmingly emphasised as being of critical importance.

 Neil Rippington said:

-This is the third in a series of sector specific seminars in association with The Chefs’ Forum to gain valuable market insight to fine-tune Rational’s approach to servicing stakeholders, tailor-made to their individual requirements.
+This was the third in a series of sector specific seminars in association with The Chefs’ Forum to gain valuable market insight to fine-tune Rational’s approach to servicing stakeholders, tailor-made to their individual requirements.

-Adam Knights, Marketing Director, Rational UK comments,
+Adam Knights, Marketing Director, Rational UK concluded,

 “At my restaurant, Bombay Express in Torquay, it’s all about reducing the need for manual labour intensity and increasing speed, consistency and output.
 Having adopted the latest iKitchen technology from Rational in my restaurant, I can wholeheartedly say that it delivers top-end precision cooking in record time.
 This has reduced the need for a large kitchen team and that has helped me overcome the current staff shortage.”

 Rational will replay this Seminar on the 29th July at 11am-1pm or 11.45pm-1.45am – To receive the link and register your interest, please email email@example.com